jaydcarlson/mxiot/README.md

 For the sake of compactness, mxiot tightly arranges parts onto a dense 6-layer PCB measuring only 2.3 x 0.8 inches (58 x 20mm).
 Having said that, I've done many lower-cost 4-layer designs with mostly single-sided placements around the same guts of this board without any routing issues.

 ### Security
-I'm a hardware guy, not a cybersecurity consultant.
-It's really easy to roll your eyes when people start talking about secure-boot and key storage, but seriously, folks, if you are making devices that you're going to sell to people that will connect to the internet, you have an ethical obligation to think through the security implications.
+I'm a hardware guy, not a cybersecurity consultant, so I know that it's really easy to roll your eyes when people start talking about secure-boot and key storage.
+But seriously, folks, if you are making devices that you're going to sell to people that will connect to the internet, you have an ethical obligation to think through the security implications.
 You should be prototyping around hardware that has the underlying capabilities that allow you to turn on security measures during the design cycle.

-The i.MX6's OTP key storage, TrustZone, and secure-boot capabilities let you establish a chain of trust from the boot ROM, to U-Boot, to the kernel, and an encrypted rootfs, which will allow you to safely store private data (like keys!) without having to worry about physical device security (you can, indeed, continue to boot from MicroSD cards).
+The i.MX6's OTP key storage, TrustZone, and secure-boot capabilities let you establish a chain of trust from the boot ROM, to U-Boot, to the kernel, and an encrypted rootfs, which will allow you to store private data (like keys!) without having to worry as much about physical device security.
 You can also transport firmware updates over unencrypted channels and not have to worry about your image being reverse-engineered or modified.

 ### What about...?
  - *...the Raspberry Pi Zero?* While it has plenty of DRAM, the older ARM11 processor is incompatible with newer application frameworks.
 There's also no pathway to using the processor in a custom design, and no secure boot capability.